People’s Postcode Trust

 Size of grants available: up to £2,000 for organisations that are not registered charities; up to £20,000 for registered charities.

 Next deadline: 18th August 2017

 Aims of Fund

-People’s Postcode Trust seeks to help find real solutions to tackling the root causes of poverty and its consequences, by, for example, equipping people with the skills, knowledge and resources that they need to lift themselves out of poverty.
-Poverty prevention can focus on relieving other needs, such as needs associated with ethnicity, geography, gender, age or disability.
+PPT aims to help people find real solutions to tackling the root causes of poverty and its long-term consequences by, for example, helping people gain the skills, knowledge and resources they need to improve their life chances.
+Poverty prevention can focus on relieving other needs, such as those associated with ethnicity, geography, gender, age or disability.
 PPT aims to fund projects that give people a voice to help them uphold their rights and find their own place within society.